dasanchez/dasanchez.github.io/posts/p2p-photo-album.md

 I see the business model of the hosting services I listed above as follows:

-[svg begins]
-1. baby face up pops up
-2. cell phone takes picture
-3. show a bunch of computers linked together (it can be just a mesh)
-4. cellphone uploads to central computer
-5. central computer replicates the data among a few servers
-6. central computer returns a link icon
-7. cell phone sends a link to other cell phones/computers
-8. other computers download the image via goofbox url
-9. central computer leaks data by broken pipes or money exchange
-10. original cell phone is served diaper ads
-[svg ends]

-![Baby photo](/assets/img/p2p-photo-album/baby-photo.svg)

 1. You take a photo with your phone!
 A brand new image file is created.

+![Baby photo](/assets/img/p2p-photo-album/baby-photo.svg)

 2. You upload it to a central hosting service that you may or may not be paying for.
 Let's call it Goofbox.
-2. Goofbox will make sure your data is not lost.
+Goofbox will make sure your data is not lost.

 3. Goofbox will offer you a link you can share with people so they can access the data.

 4. As soon as the data arrives in their computers, Goofbox will have the option to sell, **ahem**, monetize as much of it as they can.
 In my case, hosting  my baby pictures in Goofbox may lead to diaper ads showing up on my Goofbox searches.

 5. Being a known and visible target, Goofbox may be exposed to hacks or leaks by either external or internal actors.
 This could lead to my baby photos becoming public.
 I would not like that.

 **What is the alternative?**